husseinmuhammadi/cdi/README.md

 In other words, whether you use [Weld](#) / [WeldContainer](#) or [SeContainerInitialializer](#) / [SeContainer](#) depends on the (current and future) requirements of your application.
 When in doubt, program to the interface.

+Note this separation between the API and implementation is not unique to CDI.
+Pretty much the entire *Java EE*—or as it's now known, *Jakarta EE*—API works this way.
+An example would be the *Java Persistence API* (JPA) and *Hibernate* or *EclipseLink* (two implementations).
+For an example within *Java SE* there's the *Java Database Connectivity* (JDBC) API and the various implementations (i.e. drivers).